b-rodrigues/fput/manuscript/tidyverse.md

     ## 18   U.S.A.
 1969 4.841383 -5.414374 -1.2231427  -7.792706

 So `gasoline`, which is a `tibble` object, is passed as the first argument of the `filter()` function.
-Starting now, we’re only going to use these pipes.
+Starting now, we're only going to use these pipes.
 You will see why soon enough, so bear with me.

 You can also filter more than just one year, by using the `%in%`